hyperledger-archives/grid-rfcs/0000-catalog.md

 ```

 If the Grid setting grid.product.allow_delete is set to false, this transaction
-is invalid. (sys admin setting)
+is invalid (sys admin setting).
+The default value for grid.product.allow_delete
-The default value for grid.product.allow_delete is true.
-This setting is stored
+is true.
+This setting is stored using the Sawtooth Settings smart contract, more
-using the
-Sawtooth Settings smart contract, more information can be found here.
+information can be found [here](https://sawtooth.hyperledger.org/docs/core/releases/1.0/transaction_family_specifications/settings_transaction_family.html).

 Validation requirements:

-- If a catalog_product with product_id does not exist the transaction is
+- If a catalog_product with catalog_product_id does not exist the transaction is
   invalid.
 - The signer of the transaction must be an agent in the Pike state and must
-  belong to an
-  organization in Pike state, otherwise the transaction is invalid.
+  belong to an organization in Pike state, otherwise the transaction is invalid.
 - The owner in the product must match the organization that the agent belongs
-  to, otherwise
-  the transaction is invalid.
+  to, otherwise the transaction is invalid.
 - The agent must have the permission “can_delete_product” for the organization
-  otherwise the
-  transaction is invalid.
+  otherwise the transaction is invalid.

 The inputs for CatalogProductDeleteAction must include:

 - Address of the Agent submitting the transaction
 - Address of the Organization the Product is being deleted for
-- Address of the catalog_product to be
+- Address of the catalog_product to be deleted
-  deleted

 The outputs for CatalogProductDeleteAction must include:

 - Address of the catalog_product to be deleted

+**_NOTE: Deleting a catalog_product is potentially dangerous operation that
+could leave dangling references and should be done with care._**

 ## Catalog_Product Operations

 ### CatalogProductSetStatus

 CatalogProductSetStatusAction updates an existing catalog_product in state.
 The
-transaction should be submitted
-by an agent, identified by its signing key, acting on behalf of an organization
+transaction should be submitted by an agent, identified by its signing key,
-that
-corresponds to the owner in the product being updated.
-(Organizations and
+acting  on behalf of an organization that corresponds to the owner in the
-agents are defined
-by the Pike smart contract.)
+product being updated.
+(Organizations and agents are defined by the Pike smart
+contract.)

 ```
 message CatalogProductSetStatusAction {